ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“The reference genome and variant database were reviewed for adequacy to ensure they included updated known resistance mutations in pathogen datasets, enabling accurate detection and reporting.”*

+   **Ontological references:**

 .. dropdown:: Authorisation

    Official permission granted by a competent person or authority to perform a specific activity, release results, or operate equipment in accordance with established procedures.

    **Example usage:**
-   The clinical scientist provided authorisation to release patient RNA-seq results after verifying QC metrics and reviewing the final report.
+   *“The clinical scientist provided authorisation to release patient RNA-seq results after verifying QC metrics and reviewing the final report.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip